knbknb/find-emoji-dik/README.md

   (Chapter 42: "The Whiteness of The Whale.", Paragraph 31, Sentence 4)
 ```

-Note: The `@mobydick@mastodon.art` bot account has blocked this scraping account, so the script now primarily uses local text files or re-toots from other literature accounts instead.
+Note: The popular [`@mobydick@mastodon.art`](https://mastodon.art/@mobydick) bot account has blocked my scraping account, so this script now primarily uses local text files from the `data/` directory; or re-toots from other literature accounts instead.

 #### Sideeffect: Post toot to Mastodon